RCGAI/SimplyRetrieve/README.md

 - For `GUI operation manual`, please refer to the [GUI readme](docs/README.md) located in the `docs/` directory.
 - For `API access manual`, please refer to the [API readme](examples/README.md) and sample scripts located in the `examples/` directory.

 Below is a sample chat screenshot of the GUI.
 It provides a familiar streaming chatbot interface with a comprehensive RCG tuning panel.

+![Platform GUIsample](docs/gui_english.png)

+## Contributing
 Feel free to give us any feedback and comment.
-We welcome any discussion and contribution about this tool.
+We very welcome any discussion and contribution about this tool, including new features, improvements and better documentations.
+Feel free to open an issue or discussion.

-![Platform GUIsample](docs/gui_english.png)

 ## Limitation
 It is important to note that this tool does not provide a foolproof solution for ensuring a completely safe and responsible response from generative AI models, even within a retrieval-centric approach.
 The development of safer, interpretable, and responsible AI systems remains an active area of research and ongoing effort.